 As we can see, here is a pretty good description of a Volcano.
 Others have tried to suggest otherwise, or suggest it describes a war tactic of using torches to obscure one’s movements.
-The major problem with this argument is that it does not fit the narrative to which is about the distant mountain rather than large band of Israelite trying to escape into the promise land.
+The major problem with this argument is that it does not fit the narrative to which is about the distant mountain rather than a large band of Israelites trying to escape into the promise land.
 Especially when any such effort would have been in futility since it would have been impossible to cover up the trail of such a large group led by Moses.
-This distant mountain was pillar of fire by night, and a pillar of smoke by day.
-This description essentially why Exodus is typically the section of the bible in which many people often tend to infer that Yahweh could have been a volcano god.
+This distant mountain was a pillar of fire by night and a pillar of smoke by day.
+This description essentially why Exodus is typically the section of the Bible in which many people often tend to infer that Yahweh could have been a volcano god.
 I agreeably find Exodus of particular interest by referencing Exodus 20:18.
 I find Exodus 20 interesting in that there is many facets to which really out-line why scholars attribute Mt.
 Sinai as a volcanic mountain of god.
 In particular, paying close attention to “Noise of the Trumpet”, and the “Thunderings and Lightnings” provides ample evidence Mt.
 Sinai is of volcanic origin:

 The interesting part of the description is not necessarily the imagery of smoke and flashing lightning, it is rather the noise of the trumpet according to the Cambridge University Scientist Calin Humphrey.
-Hence we can establish how they often referred to those thunderous noises as the sound of trumpets coming from the mountains as being considered the “Voice of GOD”.
-A particular of interest that can be further demonstrated in the following verse in Job 37, and how that similarly relates to Moses’s description of GOD, or how GOD spake to him:
+Hence we can establish how they often referred to those thunderous noises like the sound of trumpets coming from the mountains as being considered the “Voice of GOD”.
+A particular of interest that can be further demonstrated in the following verse in Job 37, and how that similarly relates to Moses’s description of GOD, or how GOD spoke to him:

-And as Calin Humphrey of the Cambridge University has pointed out, scholars are not scientists and that these details in anthropology and archaeology, or in religious scripture have gotten rather overlooked if not ignored entirely.
+And as Colin Humphrey of the Cambridge University has pointed out, scholars are not scientists and that these details in anthropology and archaeology, or in religious scripture have gotten rather overlooked if not ignored entirely.
 This is where science can play a larger role in determining what the context of such scripture means.
 Calin was also noted in Chapter 2 regarding Mt Sinai, And I thus reference him here once more on the sound of the trumpet:

 Furthermore, he’s not the only one that has realized the importance of the sounds Earth makes when it comes to religious texts, cultures, and oral traditions.
-Hence as such contention is duly noted in the journal of Anthropological Archaeology regarding Mesoamerica and the Mayan culture:
+Hence as such contention is duly noted in the Journal of Anthropological Archaeology regarding Mesoamerica and the Mayan culture:

-Such Primitive cultures, as brilliant as they were, essentially had no modern scientific understanding of these sounds, or the natural phenomenon associated to them.
+Such Primitive cultures, as brilliant as they were, essentially had no modern scientific understanding of these sounds or the natural phenomenon associated to them.
 They had thus Anthropomorphized the sounds in which their world around them made.
 It is a fair argument to say sound descriptions within ancient scriptures, literature, and oral traditions should be considered and applied in modern Anthropology in concerns to religions and cultures of the Near East and Mesopotamia.
 As doing otherwise severely limits our understanding of these cultures.

 The term “Volcano” is therefore expected not to be in the Bible.
 However, the Hebrew term “mountain” is, and that is more than sufficient when the descriptions are apparently describing an erupting volcano within the limits of the languages spoken at the time.
-So I am inclined to ignore this grievance to address the more notable dispute in how there is supposedly no such evidence of volcanic destruction in Egypt as well as that there are no volcanoes in Egypt, or the Sinai Peninsula.
+So I am inclined to ignore this grievance to address the more notable dispute in how there is supposedly no such evidence of volcanic destruction in Egypt as well as that there are no volcanoes in Egypt or the Sinai Peninsula.
 Well despite some of those being true, they are flawed arguments that ignore the geological evidence of a cataclysmic volcanic event, what evidence we do have of the impact The Thera eruption had on Egypt, The Exodus narrative, and the fact that the Sinai Peninsula did not exist under that name during these time periods.
-The Peninsula in particular here was was called Mafkat or Country of Turquoise:
+The Peninsula in particular here was called Mafkat or Country of Turquoise:

 Mafkat was inferred at the Country of Turquoise by the Egyptians due to the Turquoise mines in which provided much of the Turquoise for their jewelry.
 There is no indication of the existence of Sinai at the time in which Exodus had been written, and thus the original location of Sinai is unknown.
-The argument regarding the Sinai Peninsula is either disingenuous, discredited, or simply unfounded with any sort of historicity to the subject just to begin with here.
+The argument regarding the Sinai Peninsula is either disingenuous, discredited or simply unfounded with any sort of historicity to the subject just to begin with here.
 This same problem deals with the current Mt Sinai as it too was named after the biblical Mt Sinai.
 Thus again the location of Mt Sinai is a matter of question, and may even be a fictional place card to represent volcanic mountains and events in the region throughout the history and evolution of Mesopotamian Pagan cultures.
-This of course being in that we already know that Exodus in itself is regarded by mainstream archaeology, Egyptology, and anthropology as mythical.
-The best case scenario for the historicity is therefore a mythical telling and expression of real events such as the Thera eruption, or the eviction of the Hyksos from Egypt in which would then had to have been greatly exaggerated.
+This, of course, being in that we already know that Exodus in itself is regarded by mainstream archaeology, Egyptology, and anthropology as mythical.
+The best case scenario for the historicity is, therefore, a mythical telling and expression of real events such as the Thera eruption, or the eviction of the Hyksos from Egypt in which would then had to have been greatly exaggerated.
 Hence a work of fiction based on true events or natural phenomenon as it has been done since the dawn of written language.
-Thus with that in mind, I would argue there is evidence of such real world events that likely had inspired the largely fictional writing of Exodus, and perhaps even led to the eviction of the Hyksos from the lands of Egypt.
+Thus with that in mind, I would argue there is evidence of such real-world events that likely had inspired the largely fictional writing of Exodus, and perhaps even led to the eviction of the Hyksos from the lands of Egypt.
 This evidence includes Exodus earliest writings being as early as 1523-15570 BC: